Business Continuity & Disaster Recovery (BC/DR) Policy

 Tier

-Customer login & mailbox view/download 1 4 hours 15 minutes
+Customer login & mailbox view/download 1 Highest — restored before all other services

-Mail intake, registration & basic metadata 1 24 hours 2 hour
+Mail intake, registration & basic metadata 1 Highest — restored before all other services

 Continuity strategies